-The Healthier Hospitals Initiative was started by twelve US health systems with the goal of making healthcare environments safer for patients, guests and caregivers.
-The initiative is comprised of 6 challenge areas – Engaged Leadership, Healthier Food, Leaner Energy, Safer Chemicals, Smart Purchasing and Less Waste.
-Participation is completely voluntary—hundreds of hospitals and health systems are enrolled and undertaking one or more of the challenges.
+The Healthier Hospitals Initiative (HHI) was started by 12 US health systems to make healthcare environments safer for patients, guests, and caregivers.
+The initiative focuses on 6 challenge areas: Engaged Leadership, Healthier Food, Leaner Energy, Safer Chemicals, Smart Purchasing, and Less Waste.
+Participation is voluntary—hundreds of hospitals and health systems are enrolled and undertaking one or more of the challenges.

-Safer Chemicals is the challenge related to furniture and healthcare interiors.
-It’s not surprising that more chemicals are used in healthcare than any other industry—many of these chemicals can have a lasting & negative impact on people.
-The HHI Safer Chemicals challenge encourages users to commit to using greener chemicals to clean and disinfect, eliminate chemicals of concern (mercury, formaldehyde and more) and purchase furniture items that are free from harmful chemicals.
+The Safer Chemicals challenge relates to furniture and healthcare interiors.
+It’s not surprising that more chemicals are used in healthcare than in any other industry—many of these chemicals can have a lasting and negative impact on people.
+The HHI Safer Chemicals challenge encourages users to commit to using greener chemicals to clean and disinfect, eliminate chemicals of concern (mercury, formaldehyde, and more), and purchase furniture items that are free from harmful chemicals.

-For furniture, it means that items and their components (textiles, foam, etc) are free from added flame retardants, anti-microbials and “chemicals of concern”.
-Those chemicals include heavy metals, PFC’s, PVC’s and more – a full list can be found on the HHI website at: http://www.healthierhospitals.org/hhi-challenges/safer-chemicals.
+For furniture, items and their components (textiles, foam, etc.) must be free from added flame retardants, antimicrobials, and “chemicals of concern.”
+Those chemicals include heavy metals, PFCs, and PVC.
 Many of these chemicals can build up in the body and cause diseases and other health concerns, like asthma.